unyt-org/newsletter-archive/2025/June/en.md

 Dear readers,

-in may we have made significant progress with the development of DATEX Core Rust (also known as DATEX v2).
+in June we have made significant progress with the development of DATEX Core Rust (also known as DATEX v2).
 Furthermore, we are delighted to welcome new interns to our association.

 # Association